quixio/quix-docs/docs/byoc/installation.md

 7. Optional: [Initialize ArgoCD](#7-optional-initialize-argocd)
 8. [Install Quix Platform](#8-install-quix-platform) for the first time

-This is explained in more detail in the following step-by-step guide:
+This is explained in more detail in the following step-by-step guide.

 ## 1. Create a Kubernetes cluster